configcat/docs/website/docs/targeting/targeting-rule/user-condition.md

 ## Examples

-### Confidential CONTAINS and NOT CONTAINS
+### Confidential CONTAINS and NOT CONTAINS workaround

+#### Context
+We use ConfigCat in our Angular frontend application to control the availability of a feature.

 #### Goal
-Let's target users who are from the same company confidentially.
-However, text comparators don't support `CONTAINS` or `NOT CONTAINS` comparisons.
+We want to enable this feature for users from certain companies.
+To do the job, we would need to use the `CONTAINS` or `NOT CONTAINS` comparators.

+However, there is no confidential version of these comparators and we are well aware that, for privacy reasons, it's not a good idea to use cleartext comparators for applications running in the browser.

 How can we solve this?

 #### Solution
-Let's add a custom attribute called `domain` and use only confidential comparators in the Targeting Rule.
+We can work around the problem by extracting the domain part of the email and pass it as a custom attribute named e.g. `domain` to the ConfigCat SDK.

+This way we can define the desired Targeting Rule using confidential comparators only.

 On the Dashboard:
 <img src="/docs/assets/targeting/targeting-rule/user-condition/user-condition-example1.jpg" className="zoomable" alt="User Condition Example" />